 Step 2: Look for the Processor Field

-This tool will show you a whole lot of information in a single organized table.
+This tool will show you much information in a single organized table.

 What you want to look for is the “Processor” field.

 In this field, look for the amount of “Logical Processors” it outlines.
-This is the amount of Threads you have in your CPU.
+This is the number of Threads you have in your CPU.

-Chip manufacturers tend to have a listing of their CPU models as well as their specifications online.
+Chip manufacturers tend to have a listing of their CPU models and their specifications online.

-This method can come in handy if your CPU isn’t yet installed in the motherboard or if you want to get information regarding the CPU that you yet have to buy.
+This method can come in handy if your CPU isn’t yet installed in the motherboard or you want to get information regarding the CPU you have yet to buy.

-A quick web search on Google for make and model of your CPU can land you on the manufacture’s website where you can search for the exact CPU model and get its information.
+A quick web search on Google for the make and model of your CPU can land you on the manufacturer’s website, where you can search for the exact CPU model and get its information.